This is a popular recipe from Foraged Dish and new photos were added! Same recipe :)

 The newest craze in this house is Korean Pork Tacos.
 It started with a simple slow cooker recipe, and before long, Oliver was saying, "Let's make a double batch and just have a huge taco party!"
 Meanwhile, I was finding creative ways to add the leftover pork to just about every meal: topped with a fried egg, over salad, even just topped with sesame seeds and hot sauce.
 Hey!
 Everyone has their own means of expression, right?

-I didn't realize it until now, but these tacos (or cabbage cups, whatever you want to call them) remind me of San Francisco.
+I didn't realize it until now, but these cabbage cups (the filling also makes killer tacos with corn tortillas) remind me of San Francisco.
 There's no rhyme or reason.
 No specific nostalgic memory in my mind that I can tie back to these tacos, but still, they make me think of San Fran.
-I think it's the way that east meets west in a single bite -- from the umami pork to the bright, fleshy mango in the salsa.
+I think it's the way that East meets West in a single bite -- from the umami pork to the bright, fleshy mango in the salsa.